Z-162576/Hardware-Projects/README.md

 <img src='STM32AHM/Screenshot 2026-08-24 052754.png' width='900'  />

 ##
-## The following projects are UNTESTED proofs of concepts and are not currently planned (perhaps in the future) to be manufactured but pass design and manufacturing rule checks
+## The following projects are UNTESTED proofs of concepts and are not currently planned (perhaps in the future) to be manufactured but pass the configured PCB design and manufacturing rule checks, but have not been electrically validated

 # Highly Integrated Cellular PCB
 LTE capable cellular device with several peripherals and LCD display.
 Includes GNSS for geotagging capability.
 Audio codec IC with built in speaker and microphone front-end, interfaces via I2S.
 High reliability LARA-R6 module with diversity improves cellular link range and performance in difficult environments.
 Peripherals include button matrix for input selection, magnetometer, IMU, SD and NANO Sim card interfaces, barometric pressure, gas detection (VOC), humidity, temperature, battery monitoring and charging IC, haptic motor driver, optical ambient sensor, and on board QSPI serial and NAND flash and SDRAM.
 Contains an STM32H7 for audio and digital processing and for interfacing with the RF modules, in addition, an auxiliary STM32F4 MCU that handles the user interface and on board sensors.
 Currently reworking the power supply to enable solar input.
 6 layer PCB stackup -> SIG-GND-SIG-PWR-GND-SIG/PWR